Flat Pan vs Insulated Roof Panels: Which Is Best for Houston?

 Get a Free Quote

-Houston homeowners face a unique challenge when choosing a patio cover: our climate is hot, humid, and unpredictable.
+Homeowners face a unique challenge when choosing a patio cover in Houston: our climate is hot, humid, and unpredictable.
 Between intense UV exposure, sudden downpours, and long stretches of 95°+ heat, the material you choose for your patio roof makes a huge difference in comfort and durability.

 Two of the most popular aluminum roofing options are flat pan patio covers and insulated roof panels.
 Both are strong, long‑lasting, and HOA‑friendly — but they perform very differently in Houston’s climate.